 The consultation on the draft Statutory Guidance runs for 12 weeks from 12 February 2019 to 22 April 2019.
-A response on behalf of the Authority will be prepared and submitted to the DFT by the Cabinet Member for Community Safety and Engagement under the delegation given to her to do so.
+A response on behalf of the Authority has been prepared and on approval will be submitted to the DFT by the Cabinet Member for Community Safety and Engagement under the delegation given to her to do so.